 5. Logitech G Pro Wireless Gaming Mouse

 The G Pro has nothing to prove.
-This mouse has been one of the best and most respected models in the gaming community for years, and its sleek and practical design may seem boring on the surface, but it offers most of the best features you'd expect from a gaming mouse.
-The presence of a Hero 16K sensor is a no brainer for a premium gaming mouse, but the fact that it also uses the Lightspeed wireless protocol ensures an even higher level of accuracy and responsiveness than you might otherwise expect.
+This mouse has been one of the best and most respected models in the gaming community for years, and while its sleek and practical design may seem boring on the surface, it offers most of the best features you'd expect from a gaming mouse.
+The presence of a Hero 16K sensor is a no-brainer for a premium gaming mouse, but the fact that it also uses the Lightspeed wireless protocol ensures an even higher level of accuracy and responsiveness than you might otherwise expect.

 6. Logitech G502 HERO Gaming Mouse

-The design of the G502 leans a little more heavy into the ostentation of a gaming mouse, but it's also a model built for productivity.
+The design of the G502 leans a little more heavily into the ostentation of a gaming mouse, but it's also a model built for productivity.
 11 separate buttons are fully customizable to suit your gaming experience, and the presence of onboard memory in the G502 means that you can easily set up distinct profiles for your favorite games and access them easily.
 Five removable weights even allow you to adjust the handling of the G502 to suit your unique specifications.

 7. Logitech G402 Hyperion Fury FPS Gaming Mouse

-"Hyperion Fury" may be a menacing name for a mouse, but it's an incredibly beginner friendly mouse that won't overwhelm you with a ton of complex features or non-intuitive software customization.
+"Hyperion Fury" may be a menacing name for a mouse, but it's an incredibly beginner-friendly mouse that won't overwhelm you with a ton of complex features or unintuitive software customization.
 But if you do want a highly customizable experience, this is a gaming mouse that's ready to step up to bat.
-On the fly DPI switching is supported so that you can mix up your navigation style with a single click, and this mouse offers an exceptionally high-quality 1 millisecond report rate and a 420 IPS tracking speed.
+On-the-fly DPI switching is supported so that you can mix up your navigation style with a single click, and this mouse also offers an exceptionally high-quality 1-millisecond report rate and a 420 IPS tracking speed.
 It just may be the fastest gaming mouse available today.

 8. Logitech G502 Proteus Spectrum Gaming Mouse